defano/wyldcard/README.md

 #### The selection as a container

-The active selection of text within a field or the message box can be used as a container.
-When modifying the selection (by putting a new value into it), the selected text changes making the modified text the active selection.
+The active selection of text (created by dragging and highlighting editable text in a field or the message box) can be used as a container.
+When a value is `put` into `the selection`, the selected text itself is changed.

 Modern windowing systems typically allow multiple selections of text to exist concurrently (in different fields, for example).
-HyperCard did not allow this.
-In WyldCard, when multiple selections of text exist on a card, `the selection` will refer to the last selection made.
+HyperCard did not allow concurrent selections of text, but in WyldCard multiple selections of text can exist simultaneously.
+In this situation, `the selection` refers to the last selection made.

 For example,